balajib26/PASE/README.md

 - `downstream`: This directory provides code to use the trained encoder and evaluate the performance of trained encoder on downstream tasks.
 Currently, there is only one downstream task: speaker classification.
 - `models`: This directory contains model definitions for encoder and workers.
-- `qrnn`: The QRNN module used by the encoder (used depending on the config in yaml).

 ### Self-supervised system setup
 - We train the self-supervised system on minilibrispeech dataset.